Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-models/01-sequelize/01-Sequelize.md

 <hr>

 ### Sequelize connection
 To use Sequelize, we'll have to establish a connection.
-This is a fairly common file that is often copy and pasted into projects for set up.
-Simply put, it's allowing us to connect from our project to the Postgres database:
+This is the standard approach from the [docs](http://docs.sequelizejs.com/manual/installation/getting-started.html#test-the-connection), and it is often copy and pasted into projects for set up.
+Simply put, it's allowing us to connect from our project to the Postgres database.
+Here we do a simple breakdown of the code:

 ```js
 //1